 The term "natural" cannot be used on any meat product in Canada, as it is felt that the term cannot be defined properly in terms of the context of food production.
 Any natural product can only have come from completely wild and unfarmed animals that are harvested and processed.
 However, the Method of Production protocol can be submitted to CFIA prior to label application.
 The phrase must be worded exactly as printed in the Canadian policy on Method of Production claims.
-This can be obtained by request from Dr. Bileby's office.
+This can be obtained by request from Dr. Bielby's office.

 A written protocol must be submitted to the Label Registration Unit.
-This must include a written description of the procedures that are in place to validate the claim made (e.g. meat raised without the use of antibiotics would require evidence from birth, from hatcheries and feed mills, if applicable) from slaughter and from processing that there is segregation of the product from the conventional line).
+This must include a written description of the procedures that are in place to validate the claim made (e.g., raised without the use of antibiotics would require evidence from birth, from hatcheries and feed mills, if applicable, from slaughter and from processing that there is segregation of the product from the conventional line).
 These protocols must be audited by an independent third person auditor who then will send a report to CFIA.
 There are 20-30 common method of production claims that have been approved by the Fair Labeling Unit.
 Some of these are:

-Raised without the use of antibiotics (this includes anticoccidials) Raised without the use of added hormones Raised without animal by-products Free-range Free run Grain Fed Vegetable Grain Fed Milk-fed veal
+- Raised without the use of antibiotics (this includes anticoccidials)

+- Raised without the use of added hormones

+- Raised without animal by-products

+- Free-range

+- Free run

+- Grain Fed

+- Vegetable Grain Fed

+- Milk-fed veal

-There has been some tightening of definitions of the above label claims.
-A practical definition and review is available through contacting the office above.
-This above list of claims is not exhaustive, and any company may submit a Method of Production claim for review by CFIA.
+This above list is not exhaustive, and any company may propose a Method of Production claim for review by CFIA.